July 20, 2023

 However, it is true that the facilities management sector is at something of a crossroads.
 In large part, this is down to the changing nature of the workplace which now encompasses both digital and cultural domains almost as much as the physical office.
 This is the driving force behind the now IWFM’s name change.

 As I’ve highlighted before, there are those within the sector who think that FM already encompasses these things and so the name change and shift in focus is misguided because they are innate.
 There are others – and I’m one of them – who think this gets things exactly the wrong way around and that FM is an (important) element in something much bigger.
+But nobody outside of this world is interested in this struggle for taxonomical supremacy either.

 This is the essence of existentialism.
 Life is a struggle and governed by a set of rules that are largely outside the control of the player, who is left merely with choices about how to respond to them.
 The greatest challenge of a particular roles within the context of this game is how to respond to its uniqueness and apparent unfairness.
 The solution is either to come to terms with it all, or to adopt a new position and run with the ball.